tutorialhorizon/react-webpack-setup/README.md

 React Kit
 ---

-A example application that watches your React jsx files, compiles them and then bundles them using webpack
+A example application that watches your React jsx files, compiles them and then bundles them using webpack.

+This project uses

 - Webpack
 - React